flutter/website/src/docs/perf/app-size.md

 ## iOS

-Create an [Xcode App Size Report][] by configurting the app version and build as described in the [iOS create build archive instructions][].
+Create an [Xcode App Size Report][] by configuring the app version and build as described in the [iOS create build archive instructions][].

 Then: